 Video Stats –This is a Number and Secondary Stat widget that can focus on either all videos or one specific video.
-It displays the current value and below shows a comparison to the value of the previous time period in the way of percentage increased or decreased.
+It displays the current value and below shows a comparison to the value of the previous time period in the way of increased or decreased percentage.

 It can be configured with the following metrics over a defined period of time: views, estimated minutes watched, average view duration, average view percentage, comments, favorites added, favorites removed, likes, dislikes, shares, subscribers gained, and subscribers lost.
 It can also be configured to filter by the country of the users.

 Video Stats widget displaying the Average View Duration metric:

 Popular Stats List – This widget is a list that can be set to display all videos ranked by view count (with view numbers), playback location ranked by view count, and traffic source by view count.

 For videos by view count, all of the connected YouTube channel videos are used.

 For playback location by view count, a specific video is selected and a time period defined.

 The traffic source by view count metric is configured with a specific video, a time period defined, and can also be configured with the options: advertisement, web page, Google search term, YouTube page, and YouTube search term.